Improving OKR Coaching with the Left-Hand Column Reflection

 - Ask clarification questions to help your client identify the “real” objective to reflect their goals.
 In this case, the objective evolved from work-life balance to a standard operating procedure when I stated, “It sounds like you are very concerned about the problem that no one can take over Joey’s project now.
 Why is that?”

 - Continue to ask detailed questions to help your client discover why the objective is so important right now?
 In this case, to get the client to focus on “Why,” I asked, “What benefits will you see if other project managers can easily take over Joey’s job when the project is still going on next year?”

 - If you have not used LHC to help improve an OKR with your client, I recommend doing it now!
 The exercise can accelerate your coaching skills.

-For more context on the Left-Hand Column (LHC) reflection exercise and how to become a more effective OKRs coach, stay tuned for the upcoming OKRs Field Book which is set to be released in early 2021.
-And, if you’d like to get your LHC OKRs coaching session reflection featured on this blog, please submit it to [email protected]
+For more context on the Left-Hand Column (LHC) reflection exercise and how to become a more effective OKRs coach, click below to pre-order The OKRs Field Book which is set to be released in early 2022.